-Nigeria at 61: Musa, Iwobi lead Super Eagles to celebrate Independence anniversary
+Nigeria at 61: Musa, Iwobi lead Super Eagles to celebrate Independence Anniversary

 BackpagePix

-Super Eagles captain Ahmed Musa, Everton's Alex Iwobi and Fulham defender Tosin Adarabioyo joined Nigerians in celebrating their 61st Independence anniversary.
+Super Eagles captain Ahmed Musa, Everton's Alex Iwobi and Fulham defender Tosin Adarabioyo joined Nigerians in celebrating their 61st Independence Anniversary on Friday.

-Every year, the West African nation celebrate the day they got freedom from the British colonial rule on October 1, 1960.
+Every year, the West African nation celebrates the day they got freedom from British colonial rule on October 1, 1960.

-The day has always been set aside as a public holiday in Nigeria, and the football stars based in Europe shared some goodwill messages to encourage Nigerian youths as future leaders.
+The day has always been set aside as a public holiday in Nigeria, and the country's football stars have shared goodwill messages to encourage Nigerian youth.

 Editors' Picks

-The 2013 Africa Cup of Nations champions will hope to extend their fine start to the 2022 Fifa World Cup qualifiers when they battle Central African Republic in a double-header fixture against Central African Republic on October 7 and 10.
+The 2013 Africa Cup of Nations champions will hope to extend their fine start to the 2022 Fifa World Cup qualifiers when they battle Central African Republic in a double-header on October 7 and 10.